Middle Leadership Development

-Participants will need to attend 6 face-to-face sessions over the course of the programme to complete the modules.
+Participants will need to attend 6 whole day face-to-face sessions over the course of the programme to complete the modules.
 Each module contains a mixture of theoretical input drawing on up-to-date research and evidence, structured reflection, peer discussion and ideas for practical application.
 Between sessions there will be guided readings and tasks to complete, including contributing to an online community.
 Participants will also be required to undertake a school improvement project and submit a report of this, which will be formally assessed.

 Schools sending participants will be asked to provide in-house coaching to support the professional development of participants through the programme and the completion of their school improvement project.

 - Online engagement with peers 12 hours